Glucose tolerance test

 - Three hours after drinking the glucose solution, a normal blood glucose level is lower than 140 mg/dL (7.8 mmol/L).

-If one of the tests is higher than normal, you'll likely need to test again in four weeks.
-If two or more of the tests are higher than normal, you'll be diagnosed with gestational diabetes.
+If one of the results is higher than normal, you'll likely need to test again in four weeks.
+If two or more of the results are higher than normal, you'll be diagnosed with gestational diabetes.